Japanese Flower Tattoos

 One of the most commonly inked symbols alongside Japanese flowers is the dragon.

 Bringing a sense of courage to your tattoo, a dragon tattoo symbolizes strength, wisdom, and wealth.

 Despite being fierce, they are considered guardians that use their strength and power for good as generous creatures.

 People often get a Japanese dragon tattoo alongside a flower to show both their power and vulnerability.

 The two contrasting tattoo motifs blend into a beautiful tattoo with significant meaning.

 Just as the tattoo color alters the meaning of flowers, so too does the hue of the dragon tattoo.

 If you wish to depict compassion and forgiveness, choose a blue tint, or for relations to nature and life, opt for a green complexion.

 To make sure you achieve your intended meaning, it is best to look into the significance of each tattoo color before getting your permanent ink.

 - Sakura Tattoos

 More commonly known as a cherry blossom, the Sakura is popular across the entire world for both its beautiful appearance and the things they represent.

 As the national flower of Japan, they are incredibly popular in Japanese tattoo designs.

 One of the most obvious connections is to springtime and the positive feelings associated with spring blossoms, new beginnings, rebirth, and renewal.

-As a flower which only blossoms for two weeks of the year, these delicate blooms translate to feelings of impermanence and the fragile, fleeting nature of life.
+As a flower that only blossoms for two weeks of the year, these delicate blooms translate to feelings of impermanence and the fragile, fleeting nature of life.

 The Sakura serves as a reminder that life is short.
 Always live life to the fullest.

 On a related note, the cherry is sometimes meant to represent the emptiness of human existence.

 However, sakura tattoos are most commonly known for more optimistic metaphors and reminders that nothing lasts forever, whether positive or inequitable – if it’s tough right now, it’ll get better and if it’s great, enjoy it while it lasts.

 In Samurai traditions, fallen cherry blossoms were used to represent fallen Samurai, and as such, some choose to get a few fallen cherry blossom tattoos as memorials to lost loved ones.

 - Small Japanese Flower Tattoos